 One of the most welcome changes to the new Dell XPS 13 was in its redesigned structure.
 That weight redistribution makes it easy to carry and hold and is more noticeable than the slight weight reduction it went through in the generational change.
 While that did result in a slightly smaller battery with slightly less life overall, it still lasted well over 13 hours in our 1080p video loop test.
-That result isn’t quite as strong with the 4K panel, but suffice to say it can give you a full day of work and then some on a single charge.
+That result isn’t quite as strong with the

 In comparison, the Huawei MateBook X Pro is similarly portable and similarly powered.
 It’s a little bit heavier and a little bit thicker — though thinner at its thinnest point — than the XPS 13, but still extremely portable.
 Its battery technically has more juice in it, but it doesn’t last as long as the XPS 13, offering just 10 hours in the 1080p video loop test and an hour less in the web-browsing test too.

 That’s not to say it’s battery life is bad.
 Indeed it will also give you a full eight-hour work day and a little more, but it’s just not quite as portable as the Dell alternative.

 Although the XPS 13 is available from $1,000, that version comes with just 4GB of RAM.
 A fairer comparison with the MateBook X Pro would be the $1,200 version, which packs a Core i5 CPU and 8GB of